 The job of optimizing words on a website page with the purpose of increasing search engine ranking is referred to as Search Engine Optimization (SEO) whereas marketing your website, so it is more discoverable by the people searching for what you have to sell is Search Engine Marketing (SEM).

 SEM increases your visibility by people searching for what you sell

 Word crafting can also be referred to as “phraseology,” for which SEO is an integral part of – quite literally: phraseology.

 Understanding the unique set of search engine standards for ranking and indexation, and using phraseology when crafting website pages, business listings, backlinks, and social media posting – are great ways to boost both your search engine ranking AND give your business added visibility.

 Google, Bing, and Yahoo! are the three biggies when it comes to search engines, and many other online resources are connected to them or feeds data into them to be ignored.
-Each one of these digital marketing channels has a unique set of rules for being discovered and indexed on search engines.
+Each one of these digital marketing channels has a unique set of rules for being discovered and indexed by search engines.
 These standards often change – for Google; that was 52 changes in how it indexed and ranked a business in April 2012 alone.